 While at the residential crisis stabilization program, guests learn about the importance of self-care.
-This is a critical piece of recovery, said Kim Lovell, xxxx therapist.
+This is a critical piece of recovery, said Therapist Kim Lovell.
 And everyone could benefit from learning the techniques, whether they’ve experienced a psychiatric crisis or not, she said.

-Guests create Wellness Recovery Action Plans, which are designed to help them avoid further psychiatric crises and to minimize the impacts of crises that do occur.
-Part of these plans is learning how to “self-soothe.”
-To make those lessons come alive, Lovell created Soothe Mart.
+Guests create Wellness Recovery Action Plans, which are designed to help them avoid further crises and to minimize the impacts of crises that do occur.
+Part of these plans is learning to “self-soothe.”
+Lovell created Soothe Mart to make those lessons come alive.
 She printed pictures of things that could relieve tension--hammocks, aromatherapy candles, motorcycles, etc.

 “All of these things can be used to calm anxiety and to soothe you,” she said.
 “I want them to incorporate these things into their lives when they leave here.”

 Lovell laminates the photos, then places them on the table and assigns each a price.
-Guests get fake money that they could use to shop for soothing items.
-Lovell talks with them about the different types of self-soothing: The immediate kind, which individuals use to calm when anxiety hits and the preventative kind, which keep anxiety at bay.
+Guests get fake money to shop for soothing items.
+Lovell talks with them about the different types of self-soothing: The immediate kind, which individuals use to calm when anxiety hits and the preventative kind, which keeps anxiety at bay.

-Individuals at Sunshine Lady House also receive self-soothing kits, which include calming items for each of the five senses--something to taste, smell, touch, hear, and see.
+Individuals at Sunshine Lady House also receive self-soothing kits with calming items for each of the five senses--something to taste, smell, touch, hear, and see.
 Items could include candies or soft pieces of fabric, for example.
-Lovell said that this is a concept everyone could incorporate into their self-care routines--making sure that they involve each of the senses.
+Lovell said that this is a concept everyone could incorporate into their self-care routines, making sure that they involve each of the senses.

 She said that people should make a list of activities that calm them, so they could turn to these things in times of stress.
 Some examples include: driving, calling a friend who always makes you feel better, guided imagery, stretching, and walking.